filipbudisa/Kusur/README.md

 ### GET /user/{id}/expenses
 Retrieves the users expenses.
 Returns an array of [expense](#income--expense) objects.

+### DELETE /user/{id}
+Deletes the user with the passed ID.
+Will throw an error if the user's balance isn't 0.

 ### POST /transaction
 Creates a new transaction.
 Accepts two forms of requests.